accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/glossaire.md

 The heading hierarchy is consistent when the nesting of heading levels is consistent (the nesting levels of headings reflect how content depends on other content).

-Note: the presence of hierarchical jumps (e.g. moving from a level 2 heading to a level 4 heading) does not invalidate the criterion, but is not recommended.
+Note: the presence of hierarchical jumps (e.g. moving from a level 2 heading to a level 4 heading) does not invalidate the criterion but is not recommended.

 ### I